Leonard2310/KinDeNet/README.md

 This methodology demonstrated significant improvements in evaluation metrics.
 However, it is important to note that this approach is more time-consuming both in terms of execution and testing.

-KinDeNet offers a robust solution for kinship detection, it opens up possibilities for various applications, such as family tree construction, and forensic investigations.
+KinDeNet offers a robust solution for kinship detection, it opens up possibilities for various applications, such as family tree construction and forensic investigations.

 ## Requirements
 - Python (version 3.6 or higher)